takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/0001-01-06-moment-of-madness.md

 strapped in a ticking time bomb

-at the Federation Square 3pm
+at the Federation Square 3pm --

-in a sunny Sunday afternoon
+Sunny Sunday afternoon
 <br /><br />

 A moment of maddness